Research Foci

 06/20

-Organisation and implementation of the workshop "Academic Careers” in the scope of the International ScienceHumanities Summer School in cooperation with the University of Bremen, the University of Cardiff and the HWK Institute for Advanced Study, Delmenhorst, 08.-12.
+Organisation of the workshop "Academic Careers” in the scope of the International ScienceHumanities Summer School in cooperation with the University of Bremen, the University of Cardiff and the HWK Institute for Advanced Study, Delmenhorst, 08.-12.
 Juni 2020 [postponed due to the pandemic]

 08/19

-Organization and implementation of the Bremen event Reframing the Robinsonade - Ein interdisziplinäres Symposium together with Dr. Jan Gerstner (Bremen), University of Bremen, August 30, 2019
+Organisation and implementation of the Bremen event Reframing the Robinsonade - Ein interdisziplinäres Symposium together with Dr. Jan Gerstner (Bremen), University of Bremen, August 30, 2019

 06/19

-Organization and implementation of the "Arbeitskreistreffen Cultural Studies" together with Dr. Vanessa Herrmann (Bremen) and Dr. Jana Nittel (Bremen), Centre for British Studies, Berlin
+Organisation and implementation of the "Arbeitskreistreffen Cultural Studies" together with Dr. Vanessa Herrmann (Bremen) and Dr. Jana Nittel (Bremen), Centre for British Studies, Berlin

 03/19

-Organization and implementation of the interdisciplinary and intercultural seminar "'Houston, we have a stereotype!'
+Organisation and implementation of the interdisciplinary and intercultural seminar "'Houston, we have a stereotype!'
 Analyzing Representations of Science in Fiction" together with Dr. Luz Maria Hernandez, SLP, Mexico

 12/18

-Organization and implementation of the Bremen workshop Frankenstein’s Legacy: 200 Years of Myths, Monsters and Mysteries together with Dr. Kati Voigt (Leipzig), University of Bremen, December 21, 2018
+Organisation and implementation of the Bremen workshop Frankenstein’s Legacy: 200 Years of Myths, Monsters and Mysteries together with Dr. Kati Voigt (Leipzig), University of Bremen, December 21, 2018

 10/18

-Organization and implementation of the panel "Transmedia Storytelling – Frankenstein and Visual Culture" at the international conference Frankenstein Unbound: An Interdisciplinary Conference Exploring Mary Shelley and Gothic Legacies, Arts University Bournemouth
+Organisation and implementation of the panel "Transmedia Storytelling – Frankenstein and Visual Culture" at the international conference Frankenstein Unbound: An Interdisciplinary Conference Exploring Mary Shelley and Gothic Legacies, Arts University Bournemouth

 12/14-06/15